yonkahlon/Zenject/README.md

 Then you can implement the fields of the IWebServer interface and configure them based on what you want to test on Foo.
 Hopefully You can see how this can make life when writing tests much easier.

-Zenject also allows you to even avoid having to write the MockWebServer class in favour of using a very useful library called "Moq" which does all the work for you.
+Zenject also allows you to even avoid having to write the MockWebServer class in favour of using a library called "Moq" which does all the work for you.

 Note that by default, Auto-mocking is not enabled in Zenject.
 If you wish to use the auto-mocking feature then you need to go to your Zenject install directory and extract the contents of "Extras/ZenjectAutoMocking.zip".
 Note also that AutoMocking is incompatible with webplayer builds, and you will also need to change your "Api Compatibility Level" from ".NET 2.0 Subset" to ".NET 2.0" (you can find this in PC build settings)